bruceravel/demeter/documentation/Athena/process/deg.rst

 line used to normalize the data.
 The separation between the post-edge line and the margins is given by the value in the tolerance box.

-When you click the :kbd:`Remove glitches,light` button, and points that within the energy range of the margins but which lie above the upper margin or below the lower margin are removed from the data.
+When you click the :button:`Remove glitches,light` button, and points that within the energy range of the margins but which lie above the upper margin or below the lower margin are removed from the data.
 These margins can also be drawn in the pre-edge region using the